futzu/cuei/README.md

-# `Heads Up!` I am about to break stuff.
+### `Heads Up!` I am about to break stuff.
 <details> <summary>Mea Culpa, Mea Culpa</summary>

 	  A surprsingly large number of are people using cuei, this repo is cloned about 700 times a week.
-	Usually I go to great lengths to maintain backward compatibily, but a company is paying me to add encoding to cuei, so I need to make that happen.
-I am going to do what I think is the best way to include encoding, even if that means breakward compatibilty.
+	Usually, I go to great lengths to maintain backward compatibily, however, a company is paying me to add encoding to cuei, so I need to make that happen.
+	I could make another branch and all that, but I don't want to do that, merging branches sucks.

-* I expect to have it up and running in the next few days, but expect changes for the next week.
+* I expect to have it up and running in the next few days, but expect dramatic changes for the next week.
 	* My plan is to have encode mirror the decode functionality and break very little.
 	* I will be renaming gob back to bitn.
 	* NBin, which is what packs the bits, is verfied working.